-In the coming years the number of people living in urban centers will increase.
-As as result, infrastructure problems will become increasingly complex.
+In the coming years, the number of people living in urban centers will increase.
+As a result, infrastructure problems will become increasingly complex.
 Cities need to be smart to ensure the well-being of both the city and its citizens.
-The intelligence of a city is driven and technologically enabled by the Internet of Things (IoT).In this context, this project propose an approach for the UFC/UFBA/UFRN 4 development and evaluation of IoT applications focused on smart cities.
+The intelligence of a city is driven and technologically enabled by the Internet of Things (IoT).In this context, this project proposes an approach for the UFC/UFBA/UFRN 4 development and evaluation of IoT applications focused on smart cities.
 As a result, his work will investigate personalization issues for smart home scenarios where user preferences can be identified to predict actions that smart objects can execute proactively.
 At the same time, the adaptations performed by smart objects in this scenario demand that quality aspects are assured.
 Therefore, the best system configuration that maximizes quality attributes should be prioritized.
 As a result, it is expected novel methods for profile identification of users in the context of smart cities and new quality evaluation measures tailored for smart cities.

 KNoT-FI: An Integrated KNoT-FIWARE Environment for Developing Smart Cities Applications